 US-Backed Group Suspends Gaza Aid Operations

+(MENAFN- Gulf Times) A US- and Israeli-backed group operating aid sites in Gaza shut its facilities Wednesday, as the Israeli army warned that roads leading to distribution centres were "considered combat zones".

-The move by the Gaza Humanitarian Foundation [GHF] followed a string of deadly incidents near distribution sites it operates that drew sharp condemnation from the United Nations.
+The Gaza Humanitarian Foundation's move followed a string of deadly incidents near distribution sites it operates that drew sharp condemnation from the United Nations.

-Israeli bombardment on Wednesday killed at least 48 people across the Gaza Strip, including 14 in a single strike on a tent sheltering displaced people, the civil defence agency said.
+Israeli bombardment Wednesday killed at least 16 people in Gaza, including 12 in a single strike on a tent sheltering displaced people, the civil defence agency said.

-A day earlier, the civil defence and the International Committee of the Red Cross said 27 people were killed when Israeli troops opened fire near a GHF site in southern Gaza.
+A day earlier, 27 people were killed when Israeli troops opened fire near a GHF site in southern Gaza.
 The military said the incident was under investigation.

 Britain called for an "immediate and independent investigation", echoing a demand from UN Secretary-General Antonio Guterres.